 Data silos create blind spots

 When your cameras don't communicate with your MES/ERP systems, you're essentially flying blind during critical periods—especially third shift operations.
-This fragmentation means safety data lives separately from production metrics, quality checks remain disconnected from equipment monitoring, and you lack the immediate visibility needed to make informed decisions.
+This fragmentation means safety data lives separately from production metrics, quality checks remain disconnected from equipment monitoring, and you lack the real-time visibility needed to make informed decisions.

 Manual processes drain resources